jorgmayo/recursionschemes/recursionTalk.md

 ```

-For example, `findDivisorsof(6)` produces `res55: RingF[Int] = Mult(3, 2)`, but for `findDivisorsof(12)` we only get `res55: RingF[Int] = Mult(6, 2)` and we may want to keep factorizing the 6 as `Mult(3, 2)`.
-To do this, we need to produce a new diagram that represent the idea of lifting this function to the `Fix` of `RingF`.
+For example, `findDivisorsof(6)` produces `res55: RingF[Int] = Mult(3, 2)`, but for `findDivisorsof(12)` we only get `res55: RingF[Int] = Mult(6, 2)` and we may want to keep factorising the 6 as `Mult(3, 2)`.
+To do this, we need to produce a new diagram that represents the idea of lifting this function to the `Fix` of `RingF`.
 This can be done by reading our first diagram, but reversing the arrows:

 <p align="center" >
     <img src="examples/example6.png" />
 </p>

 And, as we did before, we only need to read this diagram to get an implementation.
-The direct implemnetation, following the same argumens as with `cata`is
+The direct implementation, following the same arguments as with `cata`is:

 ```scala
 def ana[F[_], A](coalg: A => F[A])(implicit F: Functor[F]): A => Fix[F] = {